History: First Issued: April 12, 2016. Last Revised: September 22, 2020. Effective January 1, 2021.

 3.3 Risk Management

 3.3.1 Written Agreements

-3.3.1a Programs are responsible for collecting contact information for the parent/legal guardian of every Minor participating in the Program, as well as for providing the parent/legal guardian with information on how to reach his or her Minor in the event of an emergency.
+3.3.1a Programs are responsible for collecting contact information for the parent/legal guardian of every Minor participating in the Program, as well as for providing the parent/legal guardian with information on how to reach their Minor in the event of an emergency.

-3.3.1b University-Sponsored Programs should have each Minor and his/her parent/guardian execute a University-approved liability waiver form.
+3.3.1b University-Sponsored Programs should have each Minor and their parent/guardian execute a University-approved liability waiver form.
 University-Sponsored Programs are responsible for maintaining the executed waivers in accordance with the University’s record retention schedule.

 3.3.1c All Covered Third-Party Programs shall be required to execute and deliver a Facilities Use Agreement or other University approved agreement before they may use any University Property to operate their Program.
 Such agreement must include a statement acknowledging that the University may monitor compliance with requirements for operating a Covered Third-Party Program.
 The University reserves the right to require proof of compliance with the policy.

 Programs are responsible for ensuring successful completion of the following checks on each Covered Individual: